Close Menu

 Facebook Twitter LinkedIn Pinterest Email Copy Link

-That means 2019 and early-to-mid 2020 Macs will lose support earlier than they otherwise would.
-But by late 2026 when macOS 27 comes out, it will be six years since the last Intel Macs were released and nearly the same amount of time since the first Apple Silicon Macs.
+The change isn’t surprising although it means 2019 and early-to-mid 2020 Macs will lose support earlier than they otherwise would.
+By late 2026 when macOS 27 comes out, it will be six years since the last Intel Macs were released and nearly the same amount of time since the first Apple Silicon Macs.

 It’s also hard not to feel sorry for those people who bought the 2019 Mac Pro (at great cost, starting at $5,999) when Apple Silicon was only just around the corner (though we were still four years off an Apple Silicon Mac Pro).

-During its talk, Apple suggested that app developers should complete any outstanding work needed to migrate fully to Apple Silicon saying that it will support the Rosetta emulation technology for macOS 26 and 27 – meaning apps and technologies designed for Intel Macs only can still run.
+During the talk where it announced the news of the end of Intel support, Apple suggested that app developers should complete any outstanding work needed to migrate fully to Apple Silicon saying that it will support the Rosetta emulation technology for macOS 26 and even macOS 27 – meaning apps and technologies designed for Intel Macs only can still run officially until macOS 28 starts to appear two years from now.

-During his address, Apple’s senior director of developer relations said: “Apple Silicon enables us to achieve things that were previously unimaginable and it’s time to put all of our focus and innovation there.
+During his address, Apple’s senior director of developer relations added: “Apple Silicon enables us to achieve things that were previously unimaginable and it’s time to put all of our focus and innovation there.

 “If you’ve not done so already, now is a great time to help your users migrate to the Apple silicon version of your apps.”